innocentperos/fakerAPI/Readme.md

 > ```

 1. `path:string`
-    This specifies the path the faker server will be handling the default is ""
+    This specifies the path prefix that the faker server will listen and handle request to, the default is "" which means listen to all request.
 2. `expressApp:Express`
-    This is an optional parameter that specify which express app the server is to run on, if non is created then the FakerServer will create a new Express Server internally to use
+    This is an optional parameter that specify which express app the server is to run on, if non is provided then the FakerServer will create a new Express Server internally to use.

 > Note: If the second parameter is not provided,  then to start the server you nedd to call the `run` method of the `FakerServer` instance.
 But if it is provided, then the server will start immediately after the expressApp `listen` method is called

 #### Methods

 1. `public run(port:number = 8800 )`

-    This is used to start the FakerServer if no express App was provided to it constructor
+    This is used to start the FakerServer if no express App was provided to it constructor.

 2. `public static from(expressInstance:Express, path:string ="/api")`

-    This is a static method that will return a new instance of the [`FakerServer`](#FakerServer) with the expressInstance as the expressApp and the path as the serverPath on the express app
+    This is a static method that will return a new instance of the [`FakerServer`](#FakerServer) with the expressInstance as the expressApp and the path as the serverPath on the express app of the faker server.

 3. `get(path:string, handler:RequestHandler)`

-    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all GET HTTP request to `path`
+    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all GET HTTP request to `path` of the faker server.

 4. `post(path:string, handler:RequestHandler)`

-    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all POST HTTP request to `path`
+    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all POST HTTP request to `path` of the faker server.

 5. `delete(path:string, handler:RequestHandler)`

-    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all DELETE HTTP request to `path`
+    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all DELETE HTTP request to `path` of the faker server.

 6. `put(path:string, handler:RequestHandler)`

-    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all PUT HTTP request to `path`
+    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all PUT HTTP request to `path` of the faker server.

 7. `patch(path:string, handler:RequestHandler)`

-    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all PUT HTTP request to `path`
+    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all PUT HTTP request to `path` of the faker server.

 8. `put(path:string, handler:RequestHandler)`

-    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all PUT HTTP request to `path`
+    This method is used to provide a [`RequestHandler`](#RequestHandlers) that will handle all PUT HTTP request to `path` of the faker server.

 9. `route(path:string, handler:Router|ViewSet)`

-    This method is used to provide a `Router` that will handle multiple request to points that are have the `path` prefix, or a `ViewSet` class that groups related points to together.
+    This method is used to provide a [`Router`](#Router) that will handle multiple request to points that are have the `path` prefix, or a [`ViewSet`](#ViewSet) class that groups related points to together.

-A **`RequestHandler`** can be a Model class instance, a [`Transformer`](#Transformers) an object, an array or, a Function with the signature `(request, response,params)=>void` where `request` and `response` are express request and response object,  while the params is an object containing all the extracted parameter from the `request` path
+A <a name="RequestHandlers">**`RequestHandler`**</a> can be a Model class instance, a [`Transformer`](#Transformers) class instance, an object, an array or, a Function with the signature `(request, response,params)=>void` where `request` and `response` are express request and response object,  while the params is an object containing all the extracted parameter from the `request` path

 **Examples of RequestHandlers**